mbbroberg/mbbroberg.github.io/content/garden/what-is-a-platform-product.md

 - Functional value
 - Horizontal nature (applies to multiple apps, domains, uses)

-# Platform Definition by Enterprise Product
+# Platform Definition As Legacy

+I've seen others miss the point:

 > Teams tasked with maintaining legacy “platforms”, either custom built or off-the-shelf, on which solutions are built (e.g., ERP)